MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/intermediate-stage/governance-design-guide.md

 1. Trust only the *service administrator* to create resource groups, or,
 2. allow the *service administrator* to add one or more *workload owners* with the *owner* role at the subscription level, which enables the *workload owner* to create their own resource group.

-Let's take a look an example implmentation of each option to see the effect of this decision:
+Let's take a look an example implementation of each option to see the effect of this decision:

-* When the subscription is initally created, a *service administrator* is added and assigned the *owner* role.
+1. When the subscription is initally created, a *service administrator* is added and assigned the *owner* role.
 The *owner* role grants all permissions to the *service administrator*.
 ![subscription service administrator with owner role](../_images/governance-2-1.png)

-* Now let's assume we have someone from a development team who is working on an application.
+2. Now let's assume we have someone from a development team who is working on an application.
 This person is responsible for managing all the resources associated with this workload.
 This includes ensuring that resources are not deleted or changed, and that no unapproved resources are created.
 We'll call this person *workload owner A*.
 Because *workload owner A* currently doesn't have permission to do anything in the subscription, they must contact the *service administrator* and request the creation of a *resource group* to contain the resources for the workload.
 ![workload owner requests creation of resource group A](../_images/governance-2-2.png)

+3. The *service administrator* reviews the request, and creates *resource group A*.
+At this point, *workload owner A* still doesn't have permission to do anything.
 ![service administrator creates resource group A](../_images/governance-2-3.png)

-The *service administrator* reviews the request, and creates *resource group A*.
-At this point, *workload owner A* still doesn't have permission to do anything.

-![service administrator adds workload owner a to resource group a](../_images/governance-2-4.png)

-In order to enable *workload owner A* to manage resources, the *service administrator* adds them to *resource group A*.
+4. In order to enable *workload owner A* to manage resources, the *service administrator* adds them to *resource group A*.
 The *service administrator* can assign any role to *workload owner A*, and in our example the policy is to restrict the right to delegate access management.
 As a result, the *service administrator* assigns the *contributor* role to *workload owner A*.
+![service administrator adds workload owner a to resource group a](../_images/governance-2-4.png)

+5. *Workload owner A* has a requirement for a pair of team members to view the CPU and network traffic monitoring data as part of capacity planning for the workload.
+Because *workload owner A* does not have permission to add a user to *resource group A* directly, they must make the request to the *service administrator*.
 ![workload owner requests workload contributors be added to resource group](../_images/governance-2-5.png)

-*Workload owner A* has a requirement for a pair of team members to view the CPU and network traffic monitoring data as part of capacity planning for the workload.
-Because *workload owner A* does not have permission to add a user to *resource group A* directly, they must make the request to the *service administrator*.
+6. The *service adminstrator* reviews the request, and adds the two *workload contributor* users to *resource group A*.
+Neither of these users requires permission to manage resources, so they are assigned the *reader* role.
 ![service administrator adds workload contributors to resource group A](../_images/governance-2-6.png)

-The *service adminstrator* reviews the request, and adds the two *workload contributor* users to *resource group A*.
-Neither of these users requires permission to manage resources, so they are assigned the *reader* role.
+7. Now let's take a look at what happens when there's another *workload owner* that is also responsible for deploying a workload to Azure.
+As we learned earlier, *workload owner B* does not initally have any rights at all in the subscription and must make a request for a new *resource group* to the *service administrator*.
 ![workload owner B requests creation of resource group B](../_images/governance-2-7.png)

-Now let's take a look at what happens when there's another *workload owner* that is also responsible for deploying a workload to Azure.
-As we learned earlier, *workload owner B* does not initally have any rights at all in the subscription and must make a request for a new *resource group* to the *service administrator*.
+8. The *service administrator* reviews the request and creates *resource group B*.
 ![Service Administrator creates resource group B](../_images/governance-2-8.png)

-The *service administrator* reviews the request and creates *resource group B*.
+9. The *service administrator* then adds *workload owner B* to *resource group B* and assigns the *contributor role*.
 ![Service Administrator adds Workload Owner B to resource group B](../_images/governance-2-9.png)

-The *service administrator* then adds *workload owner B* to *resource group B* and assigns the *contributor role*.

-![subscription with resource groups A and B](../_images/governance-2-10.png)

 Now let's analyze the resulting state of the *subscription*.
 We have two workloads, each isolated in their own resource group.
 None of the users added to *resource group A* has visibility into any of the resources in *resource group B* and vice-versa.
 This is a desirable state because each user is assigned the correct permission at the correct resource management scope.

+![subscription with resource groups A and B](../_images/governance-2-10.png)

 However, note that every task in this example was performed by the *service administrator*.
 This is a simple example and it's not an issue because there were only two workload owners, it's easy to imagine the types of issues that would result if the organization was very large.
 The *service administrator* could become a bottleneck, resulting in a backlog of requests that delay development teams for unacceptably long times.

-One way to fix this problem is for our organization to allow for the delegation of access rights.
-This allows individual workload owners to create their own resource groups and delegate access to resources.
+One way to fix this problem is for our organization to allow workload owners to create their own resource groups and delegate access to resources.
+Let's take a look at how this implementation works:

+1. To enable workload owners to create their own resource groups and add users to those resource groups, they must be added to the *subscription* with the *owner* role.
+In this example, this is the only action the *service administrator* needs to take.
 ![Service Administrator adds Workload Owner A to subscription](../_images/governance-2-11.png)

-However, in order to enable workload owners to create their own resource groups and add users to those resource groups, they must be added to the *subscription* with the *owner* role.
-In this example, this is the only action the *service administrator* needs to take.
+2. Now, *workload owner A* creates *resource group A* and is added by default.
+Note that *workload owner A* inherits the *owner* role from the *subscription*.
 ![Workload Owner A creates resource group A](../_images/governance-2-12.png)

-Now, *workload owner A* creates *resource group A* and is added by default.
-Note that *workload owner A* inherits the *owner* role from the *subscription*.
+3. The *owner* role allows *workload owner A* to delegate access. *Workload owner A* adds two *workload contributors* and assigns the *reader* role to them.
 ![Workload Owner A adds Workload Contributors](../_images/governance-2-13.png)

-The *owner* role allows *workload owner A* to delegate access. *Workload owner A* adds two *workload contributors* and assigns the *reader* role to them.
+4. Similarly, the *service administrator* can now add *workload owner B* to the *subscription* with the *owner* role.
 ![Service Administrator adds Workload Owners B to subscription](../_images/governance-2-14.png)

-Similarly, the *service administrator* can now add *workload owner B* to the *subscription* with the *owner* role.
+5. *Workload owner B* creates *resource group B* and is added by default.
+Again, *workload owner B* inherits the *owner* role from their *subscription* level role.
 ![Workload Owner B creates resource group B](../_images/governance-2-15.png)

-*Workload owner B* creates *resource group B* and is added by default.
-Again, *workload owner B* inherits the *owner* role from their *subscription* level role.

-![subscription with resource groups A and B](../_images/governance-2-16.png)

 As we did earlier, let's analyze the resulting state of the *subscription*, *resource group A*, and *resource group B*.
 We have two workloads, each isolated in a resource group.
 The *service administrator* only had to perform two actions, so they are no longer a bottleneck even in a large organization.

+![subscription with resource groups A and B](../_images/governance-2-16.png)

 However, because both *workload owner A* and *workload owner B* are assigned the *owner* role at the *subscription scope*, they have also both inherited the *owner* role for each other's resource group.
 This means that not only do they have full access to one another's resources, they are also able to delegate access to others.
 For example, *workload owner B* has rights to add any other user to *resource group A* and can assign any role, including *owner*.

-**TODO: create a graphic showing resource managment scope**

-Each *subscription* has an associated *service administrator* assigned to it.
-Each *service administrator* is assigned a *role*.
-Our requirement is to have a single trusted

 ## Resource management scope